Corporate election: Historical perspectives on election

+Furthermore, Article XVII of the 39 Articles and the Baptism Office of the Prayer Book lend themselves to this view of the Church as the Ark of Salvation predestined to life which we enter into, by Baptism, and must remain in to be saved.

 Arguments in support of corporate election

 The Old Testament concept of election

 Advocates of a corporate view of election argue that the Old Testament concept of election is definitely corporate.
 James Daane wrote, "Divine election in its basic Old Testament form is collective, corporate, national.
 It encompasses a community of which the individual Israelite is an integral part."
 The dominant use of election terminology in the Old Testament applies to the people of Israel as a body or nation.
 The Old Testament writers repeatedly declare that God "has chosen Israel out of all the nations of the world to be his own people."

 According to Klein, the Old Testament writers used the following corporate terms to express Israel's collective unity: bride; congregation; flock, house; and vine.
 Furthermore, the term people is used throughout the Old Testament as a collective term for Israel.
 The writers of the Old Testament used these various terms because they conceived Israel as a people, a corporate entity.